nathan-barry/nathan.rs/content/posts/go-micrograd.md

 -----------------------------------------------------------
 ```

 That's it for now.
-You can check out my github repo that contains a much larger model (41 parameters, 3 layers, with tanh activation functions) and implementation details on the other operations <3.
+You can check out the github repo [here](https://github.com/nathan-barry/go-micrograd).
+It contains a much larger model (41 parameters, 3 layers, with tanh activation functions) and the implementation details of the other operations <3.